psmith1/codeforkansascity.github.io/hackkc-faq.md

 ## I'm interested in this event, but I do NOT know how to code...
 Can I still come?

 Absolutely!
 This event is geared to those who have an idea for a Civic project and want to improve their community with technology.
 This is a NON CODING workshop.
-We are focusing on the project design and fleshing out your idea so that coders and jump on your project in the future for Hack KC
+We are focusing on the project design and fleshing out your idea so that coders can jump on your project at Hack KC in October.

 ## Will there be food?